argoproj/argo-workflows/docs/key-only-artifacts.md

 > v3.0 and after

-A key-only artifact is an input or output artifact where you only specific the key, omitting the bucket, secrets etc. When these are omitted, the bucket/secrets from the configured artifact repository is used.
+A key-only artifact is an input or output artifact that only specifies the key, omitting the bucket, secrets etc. When these are omitted, the bucket/secrets from the configured artifact repository is used.

 This allows you to move the configuration of the artifact repository out of the workflow specification.

 This is closely related to [artifact repository ref](artifact-repository-ref.md).
 You'll want to use them together for maximum benefit.

-This should probably be your default if you're using v3.0:
+Using key-only artifacts is the recommended configuration for v3.0 and after for the following reasons:

 * Reduces the size of workflows (improved performance).
-* User owned artifact repository set-up configuration (simplified management).
+* User-owned artifact repository set-up configuration (simplified management).
 * Decouples the artifact location configuration from the workflow.
-Allowing you to re-configure the artifact repository without changing your workflows or templates.
+Allowing you to re-configure the artifact repository without changing your workflows or templates (simplified maintenance).

 Example: